-First of all, there’s no “convincing” that needs to be done here.
-We don’t convince anyone to do anything — regardless of what type of deal we’re structuring.
-There are many reasons why a seller would be interested in an owner financing deal (as opposed to a traditional sale), and chief among them is the profit potential.
+First of all, there's no “convincing” to do here.
+We don't convince anyone to do anything — regardless of what type of deal we're structuring.
+There are many reasons why sellers are interested in owner financing deals (as opposed to a traditional sale.
+Chief among them is the profit potential.

 With owner financing, we can maximize the sale price of someone's home.
 For example, if you have a house that is currently on the market for $200,000, we could increase that price to $210,000 or more if you're willing to go four to seven years out.
 If you don't need the money right away, it's a no-brainer.

 The other benefit is that the seller gets consistent payments instead of one lump sum.
-As another example, our office building was purchased on owner financing.
+As another example, we purchased our office building on owner financing.
 The seller preferred payments over getting cashed out immediately because it helped him with his estate planning and taxes.
 Plus, we helped him maximize the price on the property.

 Those are just a few reasons why a seller would want to enter into an owner-financing deal, and should hopefully show you why there's no “convincing” required on our part.
 ALL our scripts for this and other types of sellers are in the QLS Home Study Program as well as our Seller Calls online training in our Academy.

-Some people seem to think that these deals are more rare than finding a needle in a haystack, but that’s simply not true.
-Finding owner financing deals isn’t nearly as difficult as you might think.
+Some people seem to think that these deals are rarer than finding a needle in a haystack, but that's simply not true.
+Finding owner financing deals isn't nearly as difficult as you might think.

-When we do owner financing deals, we’re working with sellers who are free and clear, with no mortgage.
-And in this day and age, you can find a list of almost anyone — so we use a service like Propstream (https://www.smartrealestatecoach.com/propstream) or Freedomsoft to generate lists of owners who are free and clear on their mortgage.
-Then we reach out to them to see if they’d be interested in selling their home on owner financing.
+When we do these deals, we're working with sellers who are free and clear, with no mortgage.
+And in this day and age, you can find a list of almost anyone — so we use a service like Propstream (https://smartrealestatecoach.com/propstream) or Freedomsoft to generate lists of owners who are free and clear on their mortgage.
+Then we reach out to them to see if they are interested in selling their home on owner financing.

 It's that simple.